kyleu/databaseflow/README.md

 An opinionated modern database interface.

-Running locally or on a shared server, Database Flow helps you discover and search your database from a browser.
+Running locally or on a shared server, Database Flow helps you discover and search your database using SQL or GraphQL.

 ## Features